 Our site and apps are hosted by MTC Ltd. They store your data on a secure server behind a firewall.
 The data is shared with the NHS safe haven Health Informatics Centre (HIC) to process registrations and consolidate with NHS Scotland records.

 Section 3- Third party services

-In general, the third-party providers, Google Analytics, used by us will only collect, use and disclose your information to the extent necessary to allow them to perform the services they provide to us.
+The third-party providers, Google Analytics, used by us, will only collect and use information to the extent necessary to allow them to perform the analytical services they legally and transparently provide to us.